defold/defold.github.io/manuals/bob.md

 ---
 brief: Bob is a command line tool for building Defold projects.
 This manual explains how to use the tool.
 github: https://github.com/defold/doc
 language: en
 layout: manual
 title: Defold project builder manual
-toc: '["Bob the builder","Usage"]'
+toc:
+- Bob the builder
+- Usage
 ---

 # Bob the builder